Presidency hinges on tight races in battleground states

 Vote tabulations routinely continue beyond Election Day, and states largely set the rules for when the count has to end.
 In presidential elections, a key point is the date in December when presidential electors met.
 That’s set by federal law.

-Trump suggested those ballots shouldn’t be counted.
-But Biden, briefly appearing in front of supporters in Delaware, urged patience, saying the election “ain’t over until every vote is counted, every ballot is counted.”

-Pennsylvania Gov. Tom Wolf tweeted that his state had over 1 million ballots to be counted and that he “promised Pennsylvanians that we would count every vote and that’s what we’re going to do."
+Pennsylvania Gov. Tom Wolf said he had “promised Pennsylvanians that we would count every vote and that’s what we’re going to do."

 Democrats typically outperform Republicans in mail voting, while the GOP looks to make up ground in Election Day turnout.
 That means the early margins between the candidates could be influenced by which type of votes — early or Election Day — were being reported by the states.